hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ## Training

-We provide the script `train.sh` to run the training task , and two Stategy in `configs`:`train_colossalai.yaml` and `train_ddp.yaml`
+We provide the script `train_colossalai.sh` to run the training task with colossalai, and can also use `train_ddp.sh` to run the training task with ddp to compare.

-For example, you can run the training from colossalai by
+In `train_colossalai.sh` the main command is:
 ```
 python main.py --logdir /tmp/ -t -b configs/train_colossalai.yaml
 ```

-- you can change the `--logdir` the save the log information and the last checkpoint
+- you can change the `--logdir` to decide where to save the log information and the last checkpoint.

 ### Training config

 You can change the trainging config in the yaml file

-- accelerator: acceleratortype, default 'gpu'
+- devices: device number used for training, default 8
-- devices: device number used for training, default 4
+- max_epochs: max training epochs, default 2
-- max_epochs: max training epochs
+- precision: the precision type used in training, default 16 (fp16), you must use fp16 if you want to apply colossalai
-- precision: usefp16 for training or not, default 16, you must use fp16 if you want to apply colossalai
+- more information about the configuration of ColossalAIStrategy can be found [here](https://pytorch-lightning.readthedocs.io/en/latest/advanced/model_parallel.html#colossal-ai)

 ## Finetune Example
 ### Training on Teyvat Datasets